nmeri17/suphle-docs/src/docs/v1/routing/index.md

 Note: When serving to a group of users, use a concrete auth implementation, not the interface

-/// show how to point to a collection with more routes then that guy's controller is the extended one injecting relevant entities
+/// show how to point to a collection with more routes then that guy's service-coordinator is the extended one injecting relevant entities

 Authentication resumption happens before canary routing.
 Or, better put, authentication is evaluated for canaries attempting to read user status, before the app-wide one that terminates on user absence